k3na7a/Lumina-Full-Stack-Template/SECURITY.md

 If you discover a security vulnerability, please report it responsibly:

-1. **DO NOT** open a public GitHub issue.
+- **DO NOT** open a public GitHub issue.
-2. Email [YOUR CONTACT EMAIL] or reach out privately.
+- Email [YOUR CONTACT EMAIL] or reach out privately.
-3. We’ll triage and patch valid reports quickly.
+- We’ll triage and patch valid reports quickly.

+---

+## ✅ Role-Based Access Control (RBAC)

+Both frontend and backend enforce RBAC consistently:

+**Backend (NestJS)**

+- Uses a centralized permission matrix that defines domains, actions, and roles.
+- Guards (@UseGuards) ensure only authorized roles can access protected endpoints.
+- Permissions are seeded and versioned — no “ad-hoc” permissions.
+- Audit trail records who performed what action (role, user ID, IP, timestamp).

+**Frontend (Vue 3)**

+- Permission checks baked into route guards and UI components.
+- Restricted UI elements (e.g., admin buttons) are hidden/disabled for unauthorized users.
+- Pinia/Vuex state synchronizes current user’s role and permissions to avoid accidental access.
+- All sensitive admin routes require elevated roles.
+- Principle of Least Privilege: users get only the minimum role necessary.

+**All role and permission changes are logged and auditable.**

 ---